Report from the PETCORE EUROPE Thermoforms Working Group and its public workshop

 Design for Recycling Guidelines in PET thermoforms

-Within the Petcore Europe WG, Design for Recycling Guidelines for PET thermoforms are currently being developed.
+Within the PETCORE EUROPE WG, Design for Recycling Guidelines for PET thermoforms are currently being developed.
 The presentations of this session emphasised two main challenges that have to be considered in this context:

 Labels that are often too big and their glues are not suitable for easy removal in recycling plants.
 During the workshop a specific presentation demonstrated the potential improvement in recyclability given by new combinations of glue/labels on PET trays.